HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 01.
+FIG. 01.
 Clinical Quality Lifecycle with situated standards to address each respective phase.
 The CPG-IG addresses a critical gap in explicitly formalizing the guideline recommendations and other guideline features as computer-interpretable for downstream consumption and closing the feedback and feedforward loop(s).
 </summary>

 <img src="assets/images/CPG-Main-06.png" alt="image_tooltip" class="img-responsive img-rounded center-block"/>